-A sustainability profile that is higher than its benchmark's sustainability profile or a minimum of 51% of assets invested in companies with a sustainability profile in the top half of the benchmark.
+A sustainability profile that is higher than its benchmark's sustainability profile or or a UBS Blended ESG Score between 7 and 10 (indicating a strong sustainability profile).

 The calculations do not take account of cash, derivatives and unrated investment instruments.